andkrau/NuanceResurrection/README.md

 - Fix bug in JIT version of MULImmediateShiftLeftImmediate (wrong dependency used).
 - Fix bug in ANDImmediateShiftScalar, ANDScalarShiftScalar, FTSTImmediateShiftScalar, FTSTScalarShiftScalar, ORImmediateShiftScalar, ORScalarShiftScalar, EORImmediateShiftScalar, EORScalarShiftScalar (shift broken if left shift == 32 used).
 - Fix wrong flag setting for large numbers (highest bit set) in JIT versions of DECRc0 and DECRc1.
-- Fix missing JIT implementations for loading odmactl,odmacptr,mdmactl,mdmacptr,comminfo,commctl,commxmit0/1/2/3,commrecv0/1/2/3
+- Fix missing JIT implementations for loading odmactl,odmacptr,mdmactl,mdmacptr,comminfo,commctl,commxmit0/1/2/3,commrecv0/1/2/3 and configa/configb/dcachectl/icachectl.
 - BTST is still not same as ISA spec (as apparently a real HW bug, at least on Aries 2 (=tested there)).
 - Multiple bugs in the "CompilerConstantPropagation"-enabled path fixed, so enabled by default now, leading to more performance.
 - Fix "_MPEAlloc()" logic to match original BIOS.